cuquet/wagtail2/README.md

 * Recaptcha for forms.
 * twitter panel on pages.
 * Disqus comments for the blog
+* TinyMCE editor (+ some WhitelistRules for bootstrap 4)

 Template is based on [Bootstrap 4](https://getbootstrap.com) but it has some adjustments like [Creative Tim](https://www.creative-tim.com) free bootstrap themes.
-SCSS code is available.
+SCSS is available.

 Next steps:
 1. Multilingual layer.